All Episodes

 Well, this guy's ready to come up, come from New York to prevent this miscarriage of justice.

-She says that breaking into laughter.
+She says that, breaking into laughter.

-So we're gonna plea bargain, she continued.
+So we're going to plea bargain, she continued.

 And when she went before the judge to present the plea, he asked her to leave the room while he interrogated her client.